2003nayan/2003nayan/README.md

 </p>

 <h4 >
-  A curious geek have some questions - What, Why, When, Who?
+  A curious geek have some questions - What, Why, When, Who, How?
 </h4>

 - 🌱 I’m currently learning **Typescript, NextJS from Harkirat's Cohort**